 - A tablespoon or two of molasses.
 White sugar and molasses are some of the best combos for replacing brown sugar.
 That’s because brown sugar contains molasses.
 So, you’re essentially making your very own light or dark brown sugar.

 - A tablespoon of maple syrup.
 Maple syrup is another viable option.
-It’s pretty similar flavor and texture-wise to molasses.
+It’s pretty similar in flavor and texture-wise to molasses.

 - A tablespoon of honey.
 Another simple solution is honey.
 It might be a bit lighter than maple syrup and molasses, but it works like a charm.